 Despite some challenges, progress was evident early on as business teams began to work cross-functionally.
 Cross-functional teams were created with domain specialists from each of the formerly separate areas such as content, UX design, etc. The newly formed groups began to focus on product categories such as appliances or digital imaging and gain product domain mastery in their process.

 By putting a focus on analytics, reporting, and customers' experience, teams at Best Buy began to prove that focusing on consumer behaviours and preferences allowed them to quickly adapt the elements of their website to ever changing needs.
-Teams had the autonomy to make decisions quickly which lead to visible impacts sales.
+Teams had the autonomy to make decisions quickly which lead to a visible impact on sales.

 Once the focus on business value was engrained in a few teams, it empowered other departments to make decisions that greatly benefited the organization.
 This step was something that evolved naturally throughout the company.
 Capitalizing on these capabilities, the company leaders estimate a $40M reduction per year in cost of value delivery.